RHsyseng/skupper/README.md

 be maintained in.

 ### Create Kustomize Directory Structure
-Create a Git repository (preferably private) with the following directory layout:
+Next we will create a Git repository (preferably private) following the following directory layout:

     .
     ├── application1            # Group applications separately, e.g. database, front end